-Fred R. Coulter-June 11, 1994
+Fred R. Coulter

-Now let's continue on in the Epistle of 1-John.
-And I think there's a whole lot more to fellowshipping than just doing so on the Sabbath, as I pointed out last week, and we went through a little bit showing the real reason and purpose for the Sabbath and the way that God wants it defined.
-So let's understand that there's a little bit more about fellowship.
-It is far more than just coming to a place to meet.
-It is far more than just some of the things that we've understood on the Sabbath and the Holy Days.
+I think there's a whole lot more to fellowshipping than just doing so on the Sabbath, as I pointed out last week, and we went through a little bit showing the real reason and purpose for the Sabbath and the way that God wants it defined.
+So, let's understand that there's a little bit more about fellowship:

+- It is far more than just coming to a place to meet - It is far more than just some of the things that we've understood on the Sabbath and the Holy Days

 I want to cover just a couple of things concerning fellowshipping that we need to realize, that's very important for us, and this will actually help you to draw closer to God.

-Now, before we cover certain things, which give us a greater understanding of fellowship, let's understand a couple of other things which are very important.
+Before we cover certain things, which give us a greater understanding of fellowship, let's understand a couple of other things that are very important.
 In this series of 1-John we are going beyond any college class that any Church of God has given.
-So, you are, and I'm trying to make this at a level which will cover that, going to have a body of Scriptural teachings which is going to be more detailed-when we consider everything that we have done-than many of the Churches of God have ever done.
+I'm trying to make this at a level that will cover that, going to have a body of Scriptural teachings which is going to be more detailed-when we consider everything that we have done-than many of the Churches of God have ever done.

-You go back and you consider all the series that we have done: the Gospel of John, the books of Romans, Ephesians, Philippians, Colossians, James 1st Peter, 1st, 2nd, 3rd John, 2nd Peter and Jude.
-And when you consider all of those things that are really giving and hopefully arming all the brethren with the knowledge that they need; because the knowledge of God will
+You go back and you consider all the sermon series that we have done: the Gospel of John, the books of Romans, Ephesians, Philippians, Colossians, James 1st Peter, 1st, 2nd, 3rd John, 2nd Peter and Jude.
+When you consider all of those things that are really giving and hopefully arming all the brethren with the knowledge that they need; because the knowledge of God will: